When the top networking company in the world turns its talents toward storage switches, the hardware vendors take notice.

 "HP OEMs its StorageWorks SAN products of equivalent functionality from McData and Brocade.
 We will offer the Cisco switches as a third-party alternative and let customer preference dictate choice," Nagaitis said.

 IBM announced its arrangement with Cisco on Jan.
 7. Under the terms of that agreement, IBM and its partners will offer customers Cisco's MDS 9000 family of products, beginning with the Cisco MDS 9509 Multilayer Director and Cisco MDS 9216 Multilayer Fabric Switch, as well as associated modules, Cisco said.
-IBM expects to finish interoperability qualification of these products and offer them to customers by the end of the
+IBM expects to finish interoperability qualification of these products and offer them to customers by the end of the first quarter of 2003.

 Most analysts agree that Cisco's 8-, 16- and 32-port switches pose a threat to competing products from Brocade, at least on a technical level.
 Cisco's director-class products, which take aim at McData's market share, are being called "huge."